 This collection provides unique documents on the investigation and prosecution of war crimes committed by Nazi concentration camp commandants and camp personnel.
 Documents include: correspondence; trial records and transcripts; investigatory material, such as interrogation reports and trial exhibits; clemency petitions and reviews; photographs of atrocities; newspaper clippings; and pamphlets ...

-This publication comprises two collections related to Holocaust Era Assets.
-The collections consist of memorandums, letters, cables, balance sheets, reports, exhibits, newspaper clippings, and civil censorship intercepts on: the financing of the German war effort and German financial institutions; reports on Nazi gold, the use of Swiss banks, and links between German and Swiss banks ...
+This database comprises two collections related to Holocaust Era Assets.
+The collections consist of memorandums, letters, cables, balance sheets, reports, exhibits, newspaper clippings, and civil censorship intercepts on: the financing of the German war effort and German financial institutions; reports on Nazi gold, the use of Swiss banks, and links between German and Swiss banks.

-Romania in the postwar Stalinist era is the subject of this archive.
-The Red Army swept into Romania in 1944, and in the late 1940s and 1950s the Romanian Communist Party imposed a totalitarian regime An elaborate security system manned by the secret police and supported by a repressive prison network, enforced obedience to the party ...
-The documents here are sourced from the Central Files of the General Records of the Department of State.
-The records are under the jurisdiction of the Legislative and Diplomatic Branch of the Civil Archives, National Archives and Records Administration, Washington, D.C
+Romania in the postwar Stalinist era is the subject of this Gale Primary Sources archive.
+The Red Army swept into Romania in 1944, and in the late 1940s and 1950s the Romanian Communist Party imposed a totalitarian regime.
+An elaborate security system manned by the secret police was set up and was supported by a repressive prison network which enforced obedience to the party.
+These topics and others are included, with documents sourced from the Central Files of the General Records of the U.S. Department of State.

 This collection of over 4,000 formerly classified U.S. government documents provides a comprehensive survey of the U.S. intelligence communitys activities in Europe, including Eastern Europe, Turkey and Cyprus, covering the time period from the end of World War II to the fall of the Iron Curtain and beyond.